albTian/ramp-frontend-challenge/README.md

 # Hi Ramp!
-If you made it here, thank you for checking out my submission :) Here are some basic details about this little project

-- Built with Next.js and ChakraUI
+If you made it here, thank you for checking out my submission :) This is built with Next.js and ChakraUI, hosted on Vercel
-- Hosted on Vercel